stdevPavelmc/mailad/README.md

 # MailAD

-This is a tool to provision a mail server linked to an active directory server (Samba or Windows active directory, it does not care) with some constraints in mind as this is a typical mail config to be used in Cuba under certain laws and security requirements;
+This is a handy tool to provision a mail server on linux linked to an Active Directory server (Samba or Windows, it does not care) with some constraints in mind, as this is a typical mail config to be used in Cuba under certain laws and security requirements.

 ## Rationale

-This repository is intended to be cloned on your fresh OS install under `/root` (you can use a LXC instance, VM, CT, etc) and configured on a main file as per the file comments, then run the steps on a makefile and follow the steps to configure your server, is all goes well you will have your mail server up and running in about 15 minutes tops. _(this time is based on a 2Mbps internet connection to a repository, if you have a local repository it will be much less)_
+This repository is intended to be cloned on your fresh OS install under `/root` (you can use a LXC instance, VM, CT, etc) and setup on a main conf file as per the file comments, then run the steps on a makefile and follow the steps to configure your server.

+After a few steps you will have a mail server up and running in about 15 minutes tops. _(this time is based on a 2Mbps internet connection to a repository, if you have a local repository it will less)_

 ## Constraints and requirements

-0. Your user base and config came from a Windows Active Directory (AD from now on) as mentioned, we prefer a Samba AD but works on Windows too; see [the requirements of the AD for this tool](AD_Requirements.md)
+0. Your user base and config came from an Active Directory (AD from now on) as mentioned, we prefer a Samba AD but works on Windows too; see [AD requirements for this tool](AD_Requirements.md)
-0. The mail storage will be a folder in `/home/vmail` all mail will belong to a user named `vmail` with uid:5000 & gid:5000.
-Tip: that folder can be a NFS mount or a Docker volume
+0. The mail storage will be a folder in `/home/vmail`, all mail will belong to a user named `vmail` with uid:5000 & gid:5000.
+Tip: that folder can be a NFS mount or any other type of network storage
-0. You use a Virtual/Real Windows PC to control and manage the domain (must have the RSAT installed and activated), we recommend a Windows 10 LTSC/Professional
+0. You use a Windows PC to control and manage the domain (must be a domain member and have the RSAT installed and activated), we recommend a Windows 10 LTSC/Professional
 0. For now all users have international access, national and local restrictions will be supported in the near term
-0. The server allows all communications protocols by default _(POP3, POP3S, IMAP, IMAPS, SMTP, SSMTP and SUBMISSION)_ it's **up to you** to restrict the users access in a way that them just use the secure versions (POP3S, IMAPS and SUBMISSION; the SMTP service must be used only to send/receive the emails from the outside world)
+0. The server allows all communications protocols by default _(POP3, POP3S, IMAP, IMAPS, SMTP, SSMTP and SUBMISSION)_ it's **up to you** to restrict the users access in a way that them just use the secure versions (POP3S, IMAPS & SUBMISSION.
+Take into account that the SMTP service must be used only to send/receive the emails from the outside world)
-0. Tested and developed under Ubuntu 18.04 LTS and you must get access to a repository for the package installation
+0. Tested and developed under Ubuntu 18.04 LTS, you need to get access to a repository for the package installation
-0. Testing over Ubuntu 20.04 is stating as June 2020
+0. Testing over Ubuntu 20.04 is stating as June 2020, full support must be no later than August/2020, Debian 10 support is on the TODO list after completion of a few issues.

 ## Features

-This will provision a mail server to server in a enterprise as a real server behind a Mail Gateway, you can see the major features in the [Features.md](Features.md) file
+This will provision a mail server in a enterprise/SOHO as a real server facing the users and behind a Mail Gateway to the outside world, you can see the major features in the [Features.md](Features.md) file, among others you will find:

+0. Low resource footprint
+0. Automatic alias using AD groups, without the snowball effect
+0. Manual alias to handle typos or enterprise positions
+0. Painless upgrades
+0. **[ON PROGRESS!]** Optional user privilege segregation via AD groups (local/national/international)

 ## Technical details